 And even if you do manage to drift off.

 With nurses coming in and out throughout the night to check on people, it can make sleep almost impossible to maintain.

 So probably the best gifts you can get for someone in the hospital are things that will help them to sleep.

 And the best way to do this is to get them things that help to block out any distracting noise and light during the night.

-So an eyemask such as the ones below is perfect, as it'll black out the room from the flashing lights and movement from the nurses.
+So an eye mask such as Manta Sleep Mask is perfect, as it'll black out the room from the flashing lights and movement from the nurses.